txnimc/TonisMMCLicense/index.md

 ## The "I Do Not Care" Public License

 This license gives you permission to do whatever the hell you want with this software.
-As stated in the title, I do not care.

 ```
 I DO NOT CARE PUBLIC LICENSE

 Terms and Conditions:
 - I do not care.
 You are free to modify, distribute, and do anything with this software, for any purpose.
-- Do not bother me, software is provided as-is, and I am not liable for any dumb shit you break trying to use my software.
+- Do not bother me, software is provided as-is, and I am not liable for anything you break trying to use my software.
 ```